 Because their frequent spats became increasingly painful, each retreated and learned to feel safe that way.
 Both realized that life was smoother when they wore their masks, and they played the marriage game as if there wasn’t anything wrong.

 Although they seldom missed church, and no one who knew them would have guessed it, isolation had firmly entrenched itself in their marriage.
-Had this couple not attended a FamilyLife Weekend to Remember® conference, their marriage might have continued its spiral farther into isolation and, ultimately, divorce.
-But at the conference they recognized they had a problem.
+Had this couple not attended a FamilyLife Weekend to Remember® getaway, their marriage might have continued its spiral farther into isolation and, ultimately, divorce.
+But at the weekend they recognized they had a problem.
 They realized they needed to take steps toward oneness as a couple by biblically resolving conflict, listening to each other, and making God the Builder of their home.

 As it happened with this young couple, isolation starts when husband and wife slowly drift apart in ways they may not recognize at first.
 Signs include the following: